rphlmr/drizzle-playground/readme.md

 ## Start Drizzle Studio
 > It depends on the DB
 > Push your schema before starting the studio.
 Or restart the studio after pushing the schema.

+> For PGLite, I run a script with chokidar to restart the PGLite server and Drizzle studio on database changes.
+>
+> This should be a temporary solution, I don't know why Drizzle studio does not see the changes that are made **outside** of studio.

 ```bash
 # In a terminal, run